 - Leave plenty of space around your plant for growth and your safety.

 Fertilizing is usually not necessary, but you can provide a light annual feeding if desired.
-To do this, sprinkle granular, balanced time-release fertilizer in a large circle around the plant.
+To do this, sprinkle granular, balanced time-release fertilizer in a large circle around the plant in early spring.
 Estimate where you believe the edges of the roots are, and make your circle accordingly.

 How To Prune Your Yucca

-- Hand pruners (our Favorite Felco #2) paired with a leather holster keeps pruners close at hand
+- Hand pruners (our Favorite Felco #2) paired with a leather holster keep pruners close at hand

 - Safety glasses or goggles